nbrette/twitter_giveaway_enterer/readme.md

 | sol_address      |       Your solana addresse that will be replied to the tweet if required.
 Can be an empty string
 | eth_address      |       Your ethereum addresse that will be replied to the tweet if required.
 Can be an empty string     |

+Although you can put multiple tokens to use multiple accounts, be aware that this feature is not implemented yet.
+The first account of the list will be used.

 ## Run

 To run the program use the following command line: